Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/db-encryption.md

 $ openssl rsa -in key.pem -pubout -out cert.pem
 ```

-This key pair will be provided to Kong in order to faciliate exporting and re-importing the keyring.
+This key pair will be provided to Kong in order to facilitate exporting and re-importing the keyring.
 The public `cert.pem` and private `key.pem` should be stored securely in accordance with your existing secrets management policies.
 Details on secure storage of RSA key pairs is outside the scope of this documentation.

 ### Configure Kong for database encryption